Param-Harrison/kidzode/public/courses/pixel-heroes/loop_repeat.md

 # Repeat with Loops

-Make Python repeat things automatically!

-## What to Do
-1. Press Run
-2. See "Hello!" print 5 times!
+Tired of typing the same thing over and over?
+Loops do it for you!
+Press Run and watch "Hello!" print 5 times automatically.

 ```python
 # Print "Hello!"
 5 times